 One thing that we realised, though, is that we can’t force our way of Christmas on others.
 Christmas is a great time to get together with family (especially when you live far away) for one simple reason: people have holidays from work!

-My mother will be here for Christmas this year, she’s very religious, Christmas has a different meaning to her than it does to us, and although we won’t join her for the midnight mass or in praising the birth of Jesus, we want to respect her way of Christmas, and we want Oliver to learn about it, too, when he’s old enough.
+My mother will be here for Christmas this year, she’s very religious, Christmas has a different meaning to her than it does to us, and although we won’t join her for the midnight mass or in celebrating the birth of Jesus, we want to respect her way of Christmas, and we want Oliver to learn about it, too, when he’s old enough to make up in his own mind.

 Don’t feel judged, our way is no better than yours!